-Who are the members The Committee consists of the following three Non-Executive Directors: of the Committee?
-Tracey Horton AO (Committee Chairman) Vickki McFadden Angus McNaughton 2019 saw renewal and change on the Committee in line with changes to the Board: Tracey Horton joined GPT on 1 May 2019 and was appointed Chairman of the Committee from 16 May 2019 while Gene Tilbrook stepped down from the Committee on 16 May 2019.
-What is the scope In 2019 the Committee undertook the following activities on behalf of the Board: of work of the Oversee the management of culture.
-Committee? • Implement, monitor, evaluate and oversee GPT's remuneration framework. • Review and recommend to the Board for approval the remuneration for the Board, Chief Executive Officer and Managing Director (CEO) and approve remuneration for executives that are direct reports to the CEO. • Review and recommend to the Board for approval the key performance indicators for the CEO and assess the CEO's performance against those key performance indicators. • Review compliance with legal and regulatory requirements associated with the activities of the Committee.
-Oversee the succession planning process for the Leadership Team (excluding the CEO, which is a responsibility of the Nomination Committee1). • Approve and oversee the implementation of GPT's diversity & inclusion strategy, initiatives and policies.
-Receive reports in relation to talent development and employee engagement initiatives.
-Who is included in the Remuneration Report?
-GPT's Key Management Personnel (KMP) are the individuals responsible for planning, controlling and managing the GPT Group (being the Non-Executive Directors, CEO, Chief Financial Officer (CFO), and the Chief Operating Officer (COO)).
+of the Committee? • T • V • A 201 • T ne Committee consists of the following three Non-Executive Directors: Tracey Horton AO (Committee Chairman) Vickki McFadden Angus McNaughton 119 saw renewal and change on the Committee in line with changes to the Board: Tracey Horton joined GPT on 1 May 2019 and was appointed Chairman of the Committee from 16 May 2019 while Gene Tilbrook stepped down from the Committee on 16 May 2019.
+2019 the Committee undertook the following activities on behalf of the Board: Oversee the management of culture. • V • A 201 • T Vickki McFadden Angus McNaughton 119 saw renewal and change on the Committee in line with changes to the Board: Tracey Horton joined GPT on 1 May 2019 and was appointed Chairman of the Committee from 16 May 2019 while Gene Tilbrook stepped down from the Committee on 16 May 2019.
+2019 the Committee undertook the following activities on behalf of the Board: • A 201 • T Angus McNaughton 19 saw renewal and change on the Committee in line with changes to the Board: Tracey Horton joined GPT on 1 May 2019 and was appointed Chairman of the Committee from 16 May 2019 while Gene Tilbrook stepped down from the Committee on 16 May 2019.
+2019 the Committee undertook the following activities on behalf of the Board: 201 • T 119 saw renewal and change on the Committee in line with changes to the Board: Tracey Horton joined GPT on 1 May 2019 and was appointed Chairman of the Committee from 16 May 2019 while Gene Tilbrook stepped down from the Committee on 16 May 2019.
+2019 the Committee undertook the following activities on behalf of the Board: • T Tracey Horton joined GPT on 1 May 2019 and was appointed Chairman of the Committee from 16 May 2019 while Gene Tilbrook stepped down from the Committee on 16 May 2019.
+2019 the Committee undertook the following activities on behalf of the Board: while Gene Tilbrook stepped down from the Committee on 16 May 2019.
+2019 the Committee undertook the following activities on behalf of the Board: - Oversee the management of culture. of work of the Committee? • Implement, monitor, evaluate and oversee GPT's remuneration framework.
+Review and recommend to the Board for approval the remuneration for the Board, Chief Executive Officer and Managing Director (CEO) and approve remuneration for executives that are direct reports to the CEO.
+Review and recommend to the Board for approval the key performance indicators for the CEO and assess the CEO's performance against those key performance indicators. • F Review compliance with legal and regulatory requirements associated with the activities of the Committee.
+Oversee the succession planning process for the Leadership Team (excluding the CEO, which is a responsibility of the Nomination Committee ). • A Approve and oversee the implementation of GPT's diversity & inclusion strategy, initiatives and policies. • F Receive reports in relation to talent development and employee engagement initiatives.
+Remuneration Report? the PT's Key Management Personnel (KMP) are the individuals responsible for planning, controlling and managing e GPT Group (being the Non-Executive Directors, CEO, Chief Financial Officer (CFO), and the Chief Operating ficer (COO)).